Forest-Economics-Goettingen/optimLanduse/README.md

 consists of indicators that approximate immediate economic success.
 Indeed, the land-cover composition of this portfolio best reflects the portfolio observed in Eastern Panama.
-Hence, these indicators presumably best reflect the farmers’ goals and perceptions in Eastern Panama.
-The difference between this portfolio and the desired multifunctional portfolio (Fig. 2) highlights the requirements a land-cover alternative must fulfill to meet the farmers’ requirements and goals.
+Hence, these indicators presumably best reflect the farmer’s goals and perceptions in Eastern Panama.
+The difference between this portfolio and the desired multifunctional portfolio (Fig. 2) highlights the requirements a land-cover alternative must fulfill to meet the farmer’s requirements and goals.
 The silvopasture, as defined in Gosling et al. (2020), may not serve the requirements of the farmers sufficiently.
 Since farmers rate liquidity and meeting household needs higher than long-term profit and economic